Conifer trees are generally the most common trees at higher elevations. There are number of ways they are adapted to survive in the mountains.

 Winter can damage trees with too much snow accumulation on a tree causing it to break off and fall down.
 In addition to the conical shape of conifers, some tree species, such as firs and spruces have another important feature that helps them survive – they are quite flexible.
 This allows them to bend as lots of snow accumulates and piles up on them.
 This flexibility keeps them from breaking under heavy loads of snow and then their conical shape helps them shed the snow and they then return to their normal upright position.

-You can learn more about the different kinds of conifer trees in the Rocky Mountains in Jake’s Nature Guide: Rocky Mountains.
+You can learn more about the all aspects of the natural world of in the Rocky Mountains in Jake’s Nature Guide: Rocky Mountains.